rdok/aws-ec2-autoscale-monitor-slack/README.md

 # Monitor memory, disk, and CPU utilization
-> Monitor EC2 memory, disk, and CPU utilization using CloudWatch agent through CloudFormation.
+> 1. Monitor EC2 memory, disk, and CPU utilization using CloudWatch agent through CloudFormation.
 Create dashboard with the metrics, and alert through slack when any alarm goes in alert status.
+> 2. Auto increase and decrease based on CPU and memory utilisation.

 ![dashboard](./dashboard.png "Dashboard")